nickjj/plutus/src/importers/README.md

 ```

 Notice `--input-col-indexes 1,3,2` matches up with the Chase checking bank
 CSV file.

+*If you wanted to save the bank's type (`ACH_DEBIT`, etc.) as a note you could
+also pass in `1,3,2,4` since the zero index column number for that is 4 if you
+scroll up to check the headers.
+For all bank exports I tend to skip this
+because I like to use Plutus' notes column for personal comments about an
+item.*

-We also supply the `--payment-method` so Plutus knows where this
+We also supply the `--payment-method` so Plutus knows where this transaction
-transaction originated from.
+originated from.

 You can keep re-running this script while you add more filters and ensure your
 items get categorized correctly.